How To Deadlift: Tips For Better and Stronger Deadlifts

-Deadlifts vs squats, who takes the crown for being King of all exercises?
-Well, we don't have an answer, but one thing we do know that there are not many exercises that can do what the deadlift does.
-The conventional deadlift requires full-body strength and works the core, back, shoulders, upper arms, and the entire lower body, which includes the hamstrings, quadriceps, glutes, calves.
+There are not many exercises that can do what the deadlift does.
+The conventional deadlift requires full-body strength and works the core, back, shoulders, upper arms, and the entire lower body, including the hamstrings, quadriceps, glutes, calves.
 All lifters should be working on perfecting their deadlift form and technique, especially if building muscle and strength are the main goals.

 Having proper form and technique is ideal for better results, but most importantly, to avoid the risk of a serious injury.
 Lucky for you, not only do our Lifting Straps and Lifting Belts help you deadlift safely, so will our top deadlifting tips that will ensure you're maximizing gains while reducing your risk of injury!

 Before we dive into our tips, in case there are any new lifters, we're going to give step-by-step instructions on how to do a proper conventional deadlift.

 - Once you've put the barbell on the ground and it’s loaded and ready to go, approach it placing your feet shoulder-width apart.
 Make sure that you're front and center of the bar, and that your feet are flat and driving down through the heel.

 - Bend at your waist with a slight bend in your knees and grab the bar.
 Choose a grip that's more comfortable for you, but if you're new to deadlifting we recommend starting with a double overhand grip.
 So, place your hands about shoulder-width apart and use a double overhand grip, meaning both palms are facing toward your body and arms are vertical to the floor.